genecoding/Cplusplus-How-to-program-8th/ex07_24_knight_tour/README.md

 7.24 (Knight’s Tour) The knight makes L-shaped moves (over two in one direction then over one in a perpendicular direction).
-Thus, from a square in the middle of an empty chessboard, the knight can make eight different moves (numbered 0 through 7) as shown in Fig. 7.28.
+Thus, from a square in the middle of an empty chessboard, the knight can make eight different moves (numbered 0 through 7) as shown.

 ![knight tour](https://github.com/genecoding/Cplusplus-How-to-program-8th/blob/master/ex07_24_knight_tour/knight%20tour.jpg)